Vikaspogu/blog/content/blog/couchbase-ssl/index.md

   .authenticate("Administrator", "password");
 ```

-Deploy your application, if successful you should see similar output in container logs
+Deploy your application; if successful, you should see similar output in container logs

 ```log
 2019-08-28 15:33:27.952  INFO 1 --- [cTaskExecutor-1]